 3. Intelligent Transcription

-What of non-standard language, slang, stutters, and stammers?
-Are they maintained in the final copy?
-All these plus any detail expressing interruptions in speech, such as throat clearing and coughing are considered irrelevant hence eliminated.
+Non-standard language, slang, stutters, stammers, plus any detail expressing interruptions in speech, such as throat clearing and coughing are considered irrelevant eliminated from the transcript.

 This transcription format is often used for business analysis.